TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 1. You completed each assignment with a grade of 4.0 or better.
 2. You completed the assignments of each milestone with an average grade of 5.0 or better.
-3. You completed all the assignments with an average grade of 6.0 better.
+3. You completed all the assignments with an average grade of 6.0 or better.

 These rules allow you to compensate for lower grades in single assignments, but ensure a minimal quality in all your milestones as well as in your overall practical work.

-## Deadlines 2016/17
+## Deadlines 2016-2017

-In the first quarter, assignments must be submitted weekly until Wednesday, 23:59.
-For the last lab of the quarter, the deadline should be extended.
-We communicate that in the description for that assignment.
+In Q1 the lab is on Friday, and deadlines are on Wednesdays at 23:59.
+Each assignment has a 24 hour deadline extension with a penalty of 2 points.

+* Milestone 1: Syntax Analysis
+- 21/09: Lab 1: Testing Syntax Analysis
+- 28/10: Lab 2: Syntax Definition
+- 05/10: Lab 3: Simple Term Rewriting
+* Milestone 2: Semantic Analysis
+- 26/10: Lab 4: Testing Name Analysis
+- 26/10: Lab 5: Name Analysis

-The deadlines have a one day extension policy, with the penalty of 2 points.
+In Q2 the lab is on Thursday and the deadlines are on Monday at 17:00.
+Each assignment has a 24 hour deadline extension with a penalty of 2 points.

+* Milestone 2: Semantic Analysis
+- 21/11: Lab 6: Testing Type Analysis
+- 28/11: Lab 7: Type Analysis
+* Milestone 3: Code Generation
+- 5/12: Lab 8: Compiling Minimal Programs
+- 19/12: Lab 9: Compiling Expressions and Statements
+- 16/01: Lab 10: Compiling, Fields, Parameters, and Variables

 ## Academic Misconduct